Illinois Court Records

 Online requests can be made using the Driver Record Abstract Platform.
 However, parties can only use the site to request and purchase their certified records.
 Applicants are required to use the information on their Driver’s License to make the request.
 Available forms of payments include credit or debit card (Visa, MasterCard, Discover, or American Express).

 Interested parties may obtain their records or another party’s records through the SOS’s in-person or mail service.
-To obtain driver records in-person, parties must complete an Abstract Request Form and pay the record fee of $12 at a Driver Services facility.
-To get these records by mail, the requesting party must send the application form and the records fee of $12 to the address below:
+To obtain driver records in-person, parties should complete an Abstract Request Form and pay the record fee of $12 at a Driver Services facility.
+To get these records by mail, the requesting party the application form and the records fee of $12 should be mailed to the address below:

 Secretary of State